Elvetham air crash: Engine fire and crash

 Then about three minutes into the flight, witnesses on the ground saw a fire had broken out on the aircraft's main wing around the No. 2 (inner port) engine.
 One Witness, George Greenwood of 4167 Squadron RAF, said he saw "a great plume of black smoke from one of the engines".

 The plane was losing height and Kudláček tried to turn back to the airfield.
 About 1+1/2 mi short of the airfield KG867 turned steeply to port, with the port wing down and diving at an angle of 30 degrees.
 About five minutes after take-off the port wing clipped a hedge causing the port engines to hit the ground in a field of sugar beet at Elvetham, east of Hartley Wintney.
 The aircraft cartwheeled, disintegrated and burst into flames.

 The field was part of the Elvetham Hall estate of Sir Fitzroy Calthorpe, Baronet.
-A group of gypsies had been trimming the sugar beet and were sitting around a log fire eating a meal.
+A group of Romanichal had been trimming the sugar beet and were sitting around a log fire eating a meal.
 They had a narrow escape as the Liberator crashed and burst into flames only 200 yd away from them.

-In another field nearby a group of children was helping a farmer to pick potatoes.
+In another field nearby a group of children were helping a farmer to pick potatoes.
 One girl, who was 12 at the time, recalled seeing KG867 fly over with its port wing down and both starboard engines "running very fast" before passing out of sight and crashing.
 The farmer told the children each to take a large potato and go home.
 She recalled that for days afterwards "Nobody was allowed to go anywhere near the crash.
 There were many lorries and people at the site for almost a week investigating the wreckage."

 George Greenwood recalled that RAF Blackbushe was "stunned into silence".
 Another of the 311 Squadron Liberators due to fly that day was already taxiing on the airfield when KG867 crashed.
-The control tower recalled it and instructed the aircraft to wait.
-But later it was cleared to take off, and its crew was not told of the crash until after they had landed in Prague.
+The control tower recalled it and instructed the aircraft to wait but later it was cleared to take off; its crew were not told of the crash until after they had landed in Prague.